 - Norkost 3 2010-2011 (2x24h recall)

-(GBD study 2016) study estimated that diets high in SSBs, defined as consumption of any beverage with more than 50 calories from sugar per a serving of one cup , and including carbonated beverages, sodas, energy drinks, fruit drinks but excluding 100% fruit and vegetable juices, resulted in 3757 avoidable deaths in 2016 in the EU, as well as in more than 98.800 Disability Adjusted Life years (DALYs – sum of years lost due to premature death and years lived with disability), 36.050 Years Lived with Disability (YLDs – years of life lived with any short- or long-term health loss) and more than 62.700 Years of Life Lost (YLLs) due to premature mortality l (GBD results tool).
+GBD study 2017) study estimated that diets high in SSBs, defined as consumption of any beverage with more than 50 calories from sugar per a serving of one cup , and including carbonated beverages, sodas, energy drinks, fruit drinks but excluding 100% fruit and vegetable juices, resulted in almost 21000 avoidable deaths in 2017 in the EU, as well as in more than 529,000 Disability Adjusted Life years (DALYs – sum of years lost due to premature death and years lived with disability). ( l GBD results tool).
 Back to top Back to paragraph

 A number of scientific associations, institutions and authorities have issued policy recommendations that ultimately aim to reduce intake of sugars, with a special focus on recommendations for children.
 These policy recommendations can be generally categorised in actions that i) tackle provision of information to the consumers, e.g. labelling of sugar content in foods, restrictions of marketing practices for foods high in sugars content, encouraging healthy behaviours such as drinking water, ii) making the healthy option available by improving the 'food environment', e.g. offering freely available water and limiting the availability of foods and beverages high in sugars content in schools or public environments, reformulating processed foods to reduce sugars content, and iii) implementing financial (dis)incentives such as taxes on products with high sugars content to dissuade consumers from purchasing or consuming them.
 A summary of such policy recommendations can be found in Table 9.